neuronsimulator/nrn/docs/python/compilationoptions.rst

 .. code-block::
     none

-    #define VECTORIZE	1	/* hope this speeds up simulations on a Cray */
-    				/* this is no longer optional */

     #define EXTRACELLULAR	1	/* extracellular membrane mechanism */

     #define DIAMLIST	1	/* section contains diameter info */